francescodc87/ipaPy2/README.md

 ## Usage
 The Integrated Probabilistic Annotation (IPA) method can be applied in different situations, and the ipaPy2 package allow the users to taylor the IPA pipeline around their specific needs.

-This brief tutorial describes all possible implementations of the IPA method.
+This brief tutorial describes the most common scenarios the IPA method can be applied to.

 **1. Mapping isotope patterns**